No answer to your question about PDF Clown?

 • [based] if you make any modification to the PDF Clown library, such modified version MUST be distributed along with its source code (including your modifications).

 So: your software can *use* the PDF Clown library keeping closed its own code, but if you *adapt* the PDF Clown library, the modified library’s source code MUST be distributed (please note that also in the latter case your software can use the PDF Clown library keeping closed its own code).
-May you need to keep closed even your adapted PDF Clown library, OEM/ISV licenses are available (see the next FAQ).

 When you distribute your program using PDF Clown (either self-hosted or as a service), you have to accomplish some requirements: